Quantum-inspired secure wireless communication protocol under spatial and local Gaussian noise assumptions: Interference model

 \section{Interference model}

-\Label{s21} In this section, to understand the model of this paper, we discuss another model, in which, Eve is weaker than Eve of the present model.

-a different situation as a preparation for our analysis of noise injecting attack.
-That is, we replace Assumption (1) by the assumptions explained later.
-Due to the quasi static assumption (Assumption (4)) for both channels, Bob's and Eve's detections $B$ and $\tilde{E}$ are written by using Alice's signal $A$ as
+\Label{s21} In this section, to understand the model of this paper, we discuss another model, in which, Eve is weaker than Eve of the present model. we consider a different situation as a preparation for our analysis of noise injecting attack.
+That is, we replace Assumption (A1) by the following assumption (A1)', and keep the quasi static assumption (Assumption (A4)) for both channels. \begin{description} \item[(A1)'] Bob's and Eve's detections $B$ and $\tilde{E}$ are written by using Alice's signal $A$ as

-where the random variables $X_j$ are subject to the standard Gaussian distribution independently and $a_B,b_B$, $e_B$, $a_E,b_E$, $b_E$, $e_E$ are constants during the coherent time, i.e., they can be regarded for one block length for our code.
-The remaining random variables $Y$ and $Y_2$ are independent of $X_j$.
-Also, we assume that Eve knows only all of coefficients and the random variable $E$, and the forms of the distributions of $Y$ and $Y_2$.
+where the random variables $X_j$ are subject to the standard Gaussian distribution independently and $a_B,b_B$, $e_B$, $a_E,b_E$, $b_E$ are constants during the coherent time, i.e., they can be regarded for one block length for our code.
+The remaining random variables $Y$ and $Y_2$ are independent of $X_j$. \end{description}

+Due to the quasi static assumption (Assumption (A4)) for both channels, the variables $X_1,X_2,Y$, and $Y_2$ are independent in each transmission.
+Eve is not allowed to know the value of $Y$ and $Y_2$, but she knows their distribution.
+Hence, Assumption (A6) is replaced by the following. \begin{description} \item[(A6)'] Eve knows all the channel parameters, which are given in \eqref{4-24-1} and \eqref{4-24-2}.
+Also, she knows the forms of the distributions of $Y$ and $Y_2$. \end{description}

 Since there is no assumption for the relation between $Y$ and $Y_2$, this model contains the case with interference.
-These assumptions replace Assumption (A1).
-So, we call this assumption Assumption (A1)'.
-The sizes of noises are reflected in the constants $b_E$, and $b_E$.
-Under this model, the second terms express the common noise during transmission, and the third terms express individual noise.
-Based on the local Gaussian noise assumption (Assumption (A2)), the third terms are the noises generated in their detectors.
+Under this model, the second terms express the noise during transmission over the space between Alice and Bob, and the third terms express thermal noises in the individual detectors due to the local Gaussian noise assumption (Assumption (A2)), whose sizes are reflected in the constants $b_E$, and $b_E$.

-Under Assumptions (A1)',(A2)-(A4), Alice and Bob can estimate the coefficients $a_B$, $b_B$, $e_B$, $a_E$, and $b_E$ in the same way as in the model discussed above.
-Also, they can estimate the distribution of $Y$.
-However, it is impossible for them to estimate the distribution of $Y_2$, i.e., type of interference during transmission.
-In such a case, they need to discuss the worst case.

 As discussed in Section \ref{s0}, when Eve is closer to Alice than Bob and the performance of Eve's detector is the same as that of Bob's, secure communication with forward reconciliation is impossible.
 Since there is a possibility of secure communication with backward reconciliation, this section also discusses this type of secure key generation.
+Hence, we consider the same protocol with backward reconciliation, as given in Section \ref{s3}.